stowball/quench-vue/README.md

 </div>
 ```

-When the template is compiled this `<q-component-partial name="image">` will be converted to the value of the app's `components.partials.image` property.
+When the template is compiled, this `<q-component-partial name="image">` will be converted to the value of the app's `components.partials.image` property.

 This method allows you to move more complex or repetitive logic into the JavaScript to reduce the size of the pre-rendered HTML.